folio-org/docs/content/en/docs/Glossary/_index.md

   <tr>
    <td>Shelving lag time
    </td>
    <td>Locally determined time-frame between the return of material and the time it should be reshelved.
-This functionality is not yet in place for the Honeysuckle version of FOLIO.
+This functionality is not yet in place for FOLIO.
    </td>
   </tr>
    <tr>